cnobile2012/python-thunderborg/INSTALL.rst

 programmers however, beginners may not know about this feature rich tool.
 Virtualenv is a tool which allows the creation of isolated python environments.
 So what do we get from isolated environments?
-Lets say you are developing a project that needs virsion 1 of some library.
+Lets say you are developing a project that needs version 1 of some library.
 You install it globally on the RPI.
 A while later you start work on another project that requires the same library, but version 2 this time.
 If you install version 2 globally, as you did before, it will invalidate the first